juju/docs/src/en/credentials.md

     You will need to rescan the variables if their values ever change.
 A scan only picks up *current* values.

-There are three providers that use tools that support this variables method:
+There are three providers that use tools that support this method:

-[Amazon AWS][clouds-aws-using-env-variables] |
+[Amazon AWS][clouds-aws-using-env-variables],
-[Google GCE][clouds-google-using-env-variables] |
+[Google GCE][clouds-google-using-env-variables], and
-[OpenStack][clouds-openstack-using-env-variables]

-Each page provides details on using this method with its respective provider.

-!!!
-Note:
+[OpenStack][clouds-openstack-using-env-variables].

 The `autoload-credentials` command is also used to generate a certificate credential for localhost clouds.
 This is needed for providing access to non-admin Juju users.
 See
 [Additional LXD resources][clouds-lxd-resources-non-admin-creds].

 ### Adding credentials from a file